Wedding budget breakdown: glass jar with a "Wedding" tag

 How to Create a Wedding Budget Breakdown

 Your wedding budget breakdown should reflect the wedding you want to have.
-If you have your heart set on tying the knot in a castle or in an exotic destination wedding, a large chunk of your budget will go towards the wedding venue.
-If you prefer getting married in a park or on a beach for free, you can splurge on other things like catering and photography.
+If you have your heart set on tying the knot in a castle or in an exotic destination wedding, a large chunk of your budget will go toward the wedding venue.
+If you prefer getting married in a park or are planning an elopement on a beach for free, you can splurge on other things like catering and photography.

-Maybe you’re willing to spend more on a stunning, custom-designed wedding dress or maybe working with a florist to create one-of-a-kind centerpieces and wedding flower bouquets is a priority.
+Maybe you’re willing to spend more on a stunning, custom-designed wedding dress or working with a florist to create one-of-a-kind centerpieces and wedding flower bouquets.
 Perhaps you want to go the DIY route to save some money or maybe you want to work with a professional wedding planning agency that has in-depth know-how to create your dream wedding.

 It really comes down to your priorities.
-That’s why it’s crucial to take time at the beginning of the planning process to decide not only how much you want to spend, but also what your must-haves are.
+That’s why it’s crucial to take time at the beginning of the planning process to decide what your must-haves are.

 Once you have an idea of your priorities and what you want to spend, sketch out your wedding budget breakdown.
 This will help you visualize where your money will be going and also ensures you’re spending the most on the things that are important to you.